John 2: Interlude (verse 12)

-Jesus cleanses the Temple (2:13-22)
+Jesus cleanses the Temple (verses 13–22)

-The story of Jesus overturning the tables of the money changers in the Temple is related next.
+The story of Jesus overturning the tables of the money changers in the Second Temple is related next.
 Jesus and his disciples go to Jerusalem for the "Passover of the Jews", the first of three visits to Jerusalem recounted in this gospel, the others being in John 7, where he goes for the Feast of Tabernacles, and the final Passover during which he is crucified.
 He enters the Temple courts and sees people selling livestock and exchanging money.
 He explodes: